BDC Hamburger Icon

 2. Save the image.

 You can also compress a JPEG file using some of the other methods we shared above.
 It depends on your preference and your business’s software capabilities.
-Compressing JPEG images isn’t rocket science, and platforms like Photoshop, Word and Paint can all get the job done.
+Compressing JPEG images isn’t rocket science and platforms like Photoshop, Word and Paint can all get the job done.

 Photo compression FAQs

-Want to know more about photo compression?
+Do you want to know more about photo compression?
 Here are some common questions.

 Photo compression can be lossy or lossless.
-Lossy compression is commonly found with JPEG images, and it removes some of the file’s original data to result in a smaller file size.
+Lossy compression is commonly found with JPEG images and it removes some of the file’s original data to result in a smaller file size.
 Lossless compression, such as ZIP files, doesn’t reduce the quality of the file, but it also doesn’t reduce the file size as much as lossy compression.

 When you compress an image, the compressed version contains less file information.
-This can reduce the quality of certain photo details such as color, sharpness and contrast.
-Saving photos in a compressed format such as JPEG also reduces the memory space each photo takes up.
+This can reduce the quality of certain photo details, such as color, sharpness and contrast.
+Saving photos in a compressed format, such as JPEG, also reduces the memory space each photo takes up.

 No. If you compress a JPEG file, you will not be able to regain its quality by converting the file back to its original lossless form.
 Instead, it is advised that you save a separate copy of the original file if you wish to keep its original quality.